 Creating an engaging learning environment can be a challenge at times for any classroom teacher.
 But you really want your students to be engrossed in the subject you’re teaching.

-When kids are engaged and attentive, I’ve found that they are better listeners and respond quicker to instructions.
+When kids are engaged and attentive, I’ve found that they’re better listeners and respond quicker to instructions.
 Plus, they look like they’re learning and having fun.

-Here are several ways to help engage students and make the classroom more interesting, light and beneficial for learning.
+Here are several ways to help engage with students and make the classroom more interesting, light and beneficial for learning.
 I’ve based these on my own experiences as a late-elementary school teacher.
 But the student engagement strategies also draw on research into what’s effective across all age groups.

 1. Make Classes Interactive

 Unless you are a truly fantastic presenter, your students could become bored very quickly when they’re only hearing you talk.
 Involving your students in discussion is a time-honored method to keep attention levels up and manage a classroom effectively.

 One of the best ways to gauge your students’ understanding is to ask questions or let them ask questions.
 Give the students a chance to give their opinion over debatable issues.

 You should let your students be part of the class as much as possible.
 Interactivity is vital for struggling students and can be used to engage advanced students as well.

 Here are some great tips from the Resilient Educator on how to make classes interactive.

 2. Create Classroom Games